readium/ts-toolkit/navigator/docs/epub/Decorations.md

   tint?: string;                // Any CSS color — "#ffff00", "rgba(255,200,0,0.4)", etc.
-  layout?: DecorationLayout;    // Defaults to Boxes width?: DecorationWidth;      // Defaults to Wrap isActive?: boolean;           // Set to true to allow the user to click/tap this decoration enforceContrast?: boolean;    // When true (default), tint is adjusted for contrast against the background }
+  layout?: DecorationLayout;    // Defaults to Boxes width?: DecorationWidth;      // Defaults to Wrap isActive?: boolean;           // Visual active state — renders the decoration in its activated appearance enforceContrast?: boolean;    // When true (default), tint is adjusted for contrast against the background }
 ```